scoresvideos

 • Covers both international and non-international conflicts

-• considered a in international law
+• Prohibition of torture considered a jus cogens norm in international law

-• and universally binding on all states
+• Non-derogable and universally binding on all states

 • Cannot be suspended even in times of war or public emergency